google/dspl/docs/dspl2-spec.md

 A dimension’s permitted or observed value.

-Values in a codeList must provide a code using the codeValue property, which is used to identify it elsewhere in the dataset (e.g., in observations).
+Values in a `codeList` must provide a code using the `codeValue` property, which is used to identify it elsewhere in the dataset (e.g., in observations).
 These can have additional properties:

-* If the dimension has an equivalentType, it should be added to the @type list and its properties can be used directly.
+* If the dimension has an `equivalentType`, it should be added to the @type list and its properties can be used directly.
 * Standard schema.org properties from super types can be used as well (e.g., name)
 * Properties not covered by schema.org can be added, through the PropertyValue mechanism.